raineorshine/npm-check-updates/README.md

                              Implies -u unless one of the json options are set -j, --jsonAll            output new package file instead of human-readable message
-    --jsonDeps               Will return output like `jsonAll` but only lists `dependencies`, `devDependencies`, and
+    --jsonDeps               returns output like `jsonAll` but only lists `dependencies`, `devDependencies`, and
                              `optionalDependencies` of the new package data.
     --jsonUpgraded           output upgraded dependencies in json